Local Linear Forests: Simulation Study

 \subsection{Simulation Design}

 The first design we study is Friedman's example from equation (\ref{friedman}).
 Figure \ref{friedman-sims} shows errors at $n=1000$ fixed, with dimension $d$ varying from 10 to 50.
 There are two plots shown, to highlight the differences between error variance $\sigma=5$ and $\sigma=20$.
-Table \ref{friedman-table} reports a grid of errors for dimensions 10, 30, and 50, with $n = 1000$ and $5000$, and $\sigma$ taking values of 5 and 20.
+Appendix A reports a grid of errors for dimensions 10, 30, and 50, with $n = 1000$ and $5000$, and $\sigma$ taking values of 5 and 20.
 The second design we consider is given in Section \ref{sec-introduction}, as in equation (\ref{boundary-eq}).
 Again we test on a grid, letting dimension $d$ take values in 5 and 50, $n$ either 1000 or 5000, and $\sigma$ at 0.1, 1, and 2.
-Errors are reported in Table \ref{boundary-table}.
+Errors are reported in Appendix A.

 The third simulation is designed to test how local linear forests perform in a more adversarial setting, where we expect random forests to outperform.
-We simulate ${\bf X_1}, \dots, {\bf X_n}$ i.i.d. $U[0,1]^d$ and model responses as
+We simulate $X_1, \dots, X_n$ i.i.d. $U[0,1]^d$ and model responses as

 Here we test dimension $d = 5, 20$ and values of $n = 500, 2000, 10000$.
-For this simulation, we compare only honest random forests and local linear forests, in order to compare confidence intervals; we compute out of bag RMSE and average confidence interval coverage and length.
+For this simulation, we compare only honest random forests and local linear forests, in order to compare confidence intervals; we compute out of bag Root Mean Square Error and average confidence interval coverage and length.
 Results are reported in Table \ref{table-confidence}.